-The purpose of the hospital rotation board is to ensure timely ambulance destination assignments within a region and avoiding significant travel distance for an EMS service transporting a patient to hospital.
-This will ONLY be utilized when all HOSPITALS are on ED divert within a particular region.
+The purpose of the EMResource Hospital ED Load Leveling Board is to ensure timely ambulance destination assignments within a region (zone) and avoiding significant travel distance for an EMS service transporting a patient to hospital.
+This will ONLY be utilized when ALL HOSPITALS are either on ED Divert (RED) or Critical (ORANGE) within a particular region.
 Freestanding emergency departments (FSED) will not be used in the rotation nor does this apply to ED advisories and thus will not need to be tracked.
-Once all hospitals in a region are on ED divert, patients will be rotated in an equitable fashion across facilities as determined through the coordination with local PSAP's, EMS agencies, and hospitals in a region.
-This rotation will be tracked on the EMResource hospital rotation board.
+Once all hospitals in a region are on ED Divert or Critical, patient transports by EMS will be distributed in an equitable fashion across facilities as determined through the coordination with local dispatch centers, EMS agencies, and hospitals in a region.
+When the load leveling procedure is activated, EMS patient transports to hospital emergency departments will be tracked on the EMResource Hospital ED Load Leveling Board.

-The following situations (which exist under all circumstances) will remain intact and override the rotation plan.
+The following situations (which exist under all circumstances) remain intact and override load leveling:

-- 1. All alerts (trauma, cardiac, stroke, sepsis, etc), cardiac arrests, imminent OB or imminent airway should all be transported to the closest appropriate facility. - 2.
-If the patient's condition and/or system constraints do NOT allow transport to a hospital outside of the EMS agency's service area. - 3.
-Freestanding emergency departments should be utilized for all appropriate patients as delineated agency protocols and local medical direction. - 4.
-EMS providers always have the discretion to override and transport to the closest facility if they feel the patient's condition warrants. - 5.
-A hospital that experiences a significant infrastructure issue such as loss of power, flooding, etc. preventing the facility from receiving patients, it should be listed as Closed in EMResource and be exempt from rotation until functional again.
+- 1. All alerts (trauma, cardiac, stroke, sepsis, etc.), cardiac arrests, imminent OB or imminent airway emergencies. - 2.
+Specialty care needs such as pediatric, obstetric, and burn patients - 3.
+If the patient's condition and/or system constraints do NOT allow transport to a hospital outside of the EMS agency's service area. - 4.
+EMS providers always have the discretion to override and transport to the closest facility if they determine the patient's condition warrants.